-HEADS will make HD-Service development affordable and accessible to a wide range of industry domains.
+HEADS makes HD-Service development affordable and accessible to a wide range of industry domains.
 The project especially targets SMEs which typically do not have in-house knowledge of all the target platforms they would like to exploit within the future computing continuum.
 It also targets sectors for which a rapid innovation and release cycle is the key.
 Moreover, the emergence of the future computing continuum will impact end user requirements and transform business markets, this again require companies to evolve existing products and services to fully exploit this continuum.
-A main impact of HEADS will be through provision of exploitable results to perform these tasks in an efficient and cost effective way.
+A main impact of HEADS is through provision of exploitable results to perform these tasks in an efficient and cost effective way.

 Check out HEADS "Big Picture" in the following link: http://heads-project.eu/approach

-Use cases, requirements and validation
+Use cases, implementation and validation

 - Provided consolidated use case implementation applying and evaluating HEADS technologies.

 Languages, models and tools for engineering HD-services

 - Architecture for the HEADS code generation framework and implementation of a set of compilers:

 - Java, with extension targeting HEADS models@runtime platform

 - C (work in progress), with extensions targeting Linux, Arduino and ROS

 - UML, with automatic export of UML statecharts and component diagrams